murchandamus/bips/bip-update-process.md

 As the first draft is taking shape, the author should present it to the [Bitcoin development mailing list](https://groups.google.com/g/bitcoindev).
 This gives the author a chance to collect initial feedback and address fundamental concerns.
-If the author wishes to work in public on the draft at this stage, it is recommended that they open a pull request against their personal fork of the BIPs repository instead of the main BIPs repository.
+If the author wishes to work in public on the draft at this stage, it is recommended that they open a pull request against their fork of the BIPs repository instead of the main BIPs repository.

 The following sections refer to BIP Status Field values.
 The BIP Status Field is defined in the Header Preamble specification above.